List of recognized higher education accreditation organizations: United Kingdom

 The Open and Distance Learning Quality Council (formerly the Council for the Accreditation of Correspondence Colleges) is an independent body that accredits home study, distance learning and online learning providers.

-Switzerland

-In Switzerland, there is no national accreditation for private universities.

 Central African Republic

-The National Agency for Quality Assurance and Accreditation of Higher Education operates under the Ministry of Higher Education, Scientific Research, and Technological Innovation of the Central African Republic.
+The National Agency for Quality Assurance and Accreditation of Higher Education] operates under the Ministry of Higher Education, Scientific Research, and Technological Innovation of the Central African Republic.
 The National Agency is responsible for ensuring quality standards, accreditation and regulatory compliance across higher education institutions in the country.
 They develop policies, evaluate institutions and encourage practices to align the Central African Republic's higher education system with international accreditation standards.

 They have also established a partnership with the International Commission for Accreditation and Quality Assurance in Higher Education (ICAQAHE).
 This collaboration aims to enhance higher education quality, international recognition and academic mobility through standardized accreditation processes.

 Ghana

 The Independent Security Council, Ghana Medical Association, Pharmacy Council, and General Legal Council are some of the recognized professional bodies in Ghana.
 The Ghana Medical Association and General Legal Council represent the government of Ghana, and the Independent Security Council is the official non-governmental body providing security training and award and accredit security programs.
 Unlike the Ghana Medical Association and General Legal Council, the Independent Security Council partners with universities with security-focused departments with the aim of offering courses to local residents.

 Other government recognized professional bodies, such as the Council for Technical and Vocational Education and Training, the Engineering Council of Ghana, the National Board for Professional and Technician Examination, and the National Council for Tertiary Education are mandated with level of regulatory status in specific fields of respective practices.